Publishing an application makes it available to your end users. You can specify which modules, data views, and pages you would like to make available.

 Unpublish an application from Test or Live

-- In an application, select Publish in the side navigation.
+- In an application, go to the Publish page via the side navigation.

-- Click on the three dot icon to access the context menu for the Test or Live environment.
+- Click the three-dot icon next to either the Test or Live environment.

 - In the popup, confirm by clicking Unpublish again.

-Note you can only unpublish from Live if the application is unpublished from all client environments.
-If the Unpublish option is disabled, make the application unavailable to clients first.
+You can only unpublish from Live if the application is already unpublished from all client environments.
+If the Unpublish option is disabled, first make the application unavailable to clients.

 Known limitations